 5.1.7.5 Evaluation

-The solution described in clause 5.1.6.4 proposes the addition of a new attribute to the MLTrainingFunction IOC to indicate the supported RL training and new attributes to the MLTrainingRequest IOC to enable the MnS consumer to indicate the preferred RL environment type and RL environment scope.
-Therefore, the solution described in clause 5.1.6.4 is a feasible solution to be developed further in the normative specifications.
+The solution described in clause 5.1.7.4.1 proposes the addition of a new attribute to the MLTrainingFunction IOC to indicate the supported RL training and new attributes to the MLTrainingRequest IOC to enable the MnS consumer to indicate the preferred RL environment type and RL environment scope.
+Therefore, the solution described in clause 5.1.7.4.1is a feasible solution to be developed further in the normative specifications.